UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/HAPRoxy/README.md

 4. We will want to create a frontend for both HTTP and HTTPS.
 At the bottom of the file add
         ```
         # Define a Frontend
-        frontend fe
+        frontend fe_<name>
                 # Explicit HTTP (app) layer proxy
                 mode http
-                # Listen on port 80
-                bind *:80
-                # Listen on port 443, associate ssl/tls connections with the cert specified
+                # Listen on port 808X, associate ssl/tls connections with the cert specified
-                bind *:443 ssl crt /path/to/cert
+                bind *:808X ssl crt /path/to/cert
         ```
    * Replace **/path/to/cert** with the path the to the cert + pem file created in step 2!
-5. No that there is a frotend, it will accept connections on those ports, but we need to define **acl** variables, and backend to control access to our systems.
-These will be added within the frontend.
+   * Replace name with the service this is for
+   * Replace X in 8080 with an increasing number to distinguish services
-6. First we will want to redirect **all** HTTP traffic to be SSL/TLS traffic we can add the following line to acheve this
+5. Next we will want to redirect **all** HTTP traffic to be SSL/TLS traffic we can add the following line to achieve this
         ```
         # Unless already HTTPS (ssl) redirect to HTTPS
         http-request redirect scheme https unless { ssl_fc }
         ```
-7. Now we can parse the URL, it is easiest to parse based on the path so for **each** of the differnt hosts we would like to forward to, we will **create a unique** ACL variable.
-Below are examples for each of the routers.
+6. Now we can define the backend that will be used
         ```
-        # Teleport
-        acl teleport path_beg, url_dec -i /Teleport
-        # DMZ Router
-        acl DMZ path_beg, url_dec -i /DMZ
-        # Linux Router
-        acl Linux path_beg, url_dec -i /Linux
-        # Windows Router
-        acl Windows path_beg, url_dec -i /Windows

-        # More can be added in a similar manner
-        # acl <name> path_beg, url_dec -i /<path>
+        use_backend be_<name>
         ```
-8. Now we can use the ACL variables to control which *backend* will be used when forwarding data
-        ```
-        # Use specific backends
-        use_backend be_teleport if teleport
-        use_backend be_DMZ if DMZ
-        use_backend be_Linux if Linux
-        use_backend be_Windows if Windows
-        # More can be created in the manner
-        # use_backend <backend_name> if ACL_VAR
-        ```
+   * Replace \<name\> with the name of the service
+7. Repeat steps 4 - 6 until all services have a frontend
-9. Now that we know every backend we will need, we can create a backend **for each** of the servers we are forwarding to
+8. Now that we know every backend we will need, we can create a backend **for each** of the servers we are forwarding to
         ```
         backend be_teleport
                 # Layer 7 application